 I did really want a proper camera though.
 A few people commented on my last post, a few more emailed or sent a DM with suggestions.
 I also mentioned my want to a couple of friends and the one camera that came back most frequently was the Canon Powershot G9X.
 Everyone I spoke with loved this camera because it was compact, took quality photos and didn’t break the bank.
 The other consistent comment: It’s a good solid camera – one that excels in it’s class.
 It gets the job done, but you aren’t going to become a professional photographer with this piece of equipment.
 Got it.
 Seems to fit what I was looking for.

 I found it on Amazon, with same day Prime delivery.
 It retailed for $429, but with an AmEx deal, I got $30 off, plus I had $100 in Amazon Gift Card (additional compensation from a recent speaking engagement).
-So all in, this camera was delivered about $320.
+All in I spent $320 on this camera.

-It didn’t come with an SD card either.
-I decided to purchase a new one, since the ones I used before were a few years old and were on the slower side.
+It didn’t come with an SD card either, so I decided to purchase a new one.
+The ones I used before were a few years old and were on the slower side.
 I didn’t want to get stuck trying to get a great video with a slow card.

 I took this bad boy out for a spin over the weekend and I’ll share some of my photos soon.
 As for my initial impressions, it is indeed small and easily fits in my pockets.
-There are a ton of automatic settings and scene, but also what appears to be a pretty robust manual function – something that my last couple of cameras had too, but I didn’t do any research in how to use those functions at all.
+There are a ton of automatic settings and scenes included.
+The camera also had what appears to be a pretty robust manual function – something that my last couple of cameras had too, but I didn’t do any research in how to use those functions at all.

 Other than just going out and taking pictures, any other advice on how to get use to a new camera before a trip?